-The 2020 Awards are now closed for entries.
-Jointly presented by the American Chamber of Commerce Ireland and the Royal Irish Academy, they recognise excellence in research innovation, creation and invention by an organisation, as a result of US foreign direct investment (FDI) in Ireland.
+The awards recognise excellence in research innovation, creation and invention by an organisation, as a result of US Foreign Direct Investment (FDI) in Ireland.